-Castellanos 7 RBIs leads Reds 12-4 rout of Phillies - The Tribune
+(MVP) Castellanos’ 7 RBIs leads Reds rout of Phillies - The Tribune

 The Reds added six more in the eighth, blowing it open against the Phillies’ sputtering bullpen.
 Eugenio Suárez and Tyler Stephenson scored on a throwing error by reliever Enyel De Los Santos.
 Castellanos drove in Jonathan India with a two-out double, and Joey Votto added a solo drive.

-Alec Bohm and Ronald Torreyes each drove in two runs for the Phillies.
+Alec Bohm and Ronald Torreyes each drove in two runs for the Phillies, who have lost two straight and six of eight.

 Heath Hembree (2-3) pitched a scoreless inning for the win.